marcoacnunes/bank-rdb/README.md

 * bank-rdb-console-management:
 **This Module is used to manipulate the rdb project in a console interface.**
 * bank-rdb-model:
 **This Module contains the model layer of the Application.
-Atention: the toString() is Overridden.**
+Attention: the toString() is Overridden.**
 * bank-rdb-repository:
 **This Module is responsible for storing in a persistent manner the data used by the Service using MySql as DataBase.**
 * bank-rdb-service: